simrit1/Modulo-Visualizer/README.md

 # Modulo-Visualizer
 A visualizer for modular arithmetic.
-Inspired by Mathologer's video describing patterns in times tables and cardioids.
+Inspired by [a Mathologer video](https://www.youtube.com/watch?v=qhbuKbxJsk8) describing patterns in times tables and cardioids.
 Coded in `python` using `Tkinter` for the GUI, `Turtle` for the canvas, and `mingus` for the audio.

 ## Contents
 - [The Program](https://github.com/WilliamAmbrozic/Multiplication-Visualizer#the-program)